Movers From California to Texas: 2026 Cost & Best-Rated Carriers

 When to move for the best price

-California → Texas pricing is highly seasonal because so much of the volume is concentrated between Memorial Day and Labor Day, when both the school calendar and corporate relocation budgets push hard.
+California to Texas pricing is highly seasonal because so much of the volume is concentrated between Memorial Day and Labor Day, when both the school calendar and corporate relocation budgets push hard.
 If your dates are flexible:

 - Cheapest window: mid-October through mid-February, mid-week, mid-month.